THE NEXT WORKSHOP DATES TO BE ANNOOUNCED

 HOW?

-Examples of “best practice in education” exist and will be shared.
-Exchange of ideas and experiences will be stimulated by means of plenary and small group discussions and exercises: Learning from each other by collaborating!
+Examples of “best practices in education” exist and will be shared.
+The exchange of ideas and experiences will be stimulated by means of plenary and small group discussions and exercises: Learning from each other by collaborating!
 Curiosity is highly appreciated.
 The effect of training increases if a course is also fun.
-A learning environment will be created that is open, safe, enjoyable and relaxing.
+A learning environment will be created that is open, safe, enjoyable, and relaxing.

 This is how we want to make the next step in teaching Addiction Medicine.